LiliaFramework/Lilia/docs/docs/libraries/lia.config.md

 **Returns**

-* *nil*: Nothing.
+* *nil*: This function does not return a value.

 **Example**

 ```lua
 lia.config.forceSet("someSetting", true, true)
 ```

 ---

 ### lia.config.set

 **Purpose**

-Sets a config value, saves it server side, triggers callbacks with the old and new values and networks the update unless the config is marked `noNetworking`.
+Sets a config value, saves it server-side, triggers callbacks with the old and new values, and networks the update unless the config is marked `noNetworking`.

 **Parameters**

 * `key` (*string*): Key identifying the option.

 * `value` (*any*): New value to set.

 **Realm**